opentensor/developer-docs/docs/glossary.md

 ### Subnet Task

 A key component of any incentive mechanism that defines the work the subnet miners will perform.
-The task should be chosen to maximize submet miner effectiveness at the intended use case for the subnet.
+The task should be chosen to maximize subnet miner effectiveness at the intended use case for the subnet.

 ### Subnet Validator